co-analysis/a11ytables/README.md

 proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 <!-- badges: end -->

-{a11ytables} is a work-in-progress R package to construct spreadsheets that comply with the latest guidance (June 2021) on [releasing statistics in spreadsheets](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) from the Best Practice and Impact Division (BPID) of the UK’s Government Statistical Service.
+{a11ytables} is a work-in-progress R package built around {openxlsx}
+that constructs spreadsheets that comply with the latest guidance (June 2021) on [releasing statistics in spreadsheets](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) from the Best Practice and Impact Division (BPID) of the UK’s Government Statistical Service.